konnekt/art and technology

 Full-Body Tracking

-Systems that monitor the movements of an entire body, enabling immersive and responsive art experiences.
+Advanced systems that monitor and interpret the movements of an entire body, facilitating immersive and responsive art experiences, often used in virtual reality, dance performances, or interactive exhibits.

 Interactive Dance Performances